dkoepke/dkoepke.github.io/Resume.md

 * Develop and maintain software in PHP, Java, Python, Ruby, JavaScript, and C
 * Lead team consisting of ten staff
 * Set technical direction and vision for the engineering team
-* Hire and train in dev, ops, graphic design, and QA roles
+* Hire and train in devops, graphic design, and QA roles
-* Design and implement processes for engineering
+* Design and implement agile processes for engineering
-* Migrate existing team to devops culture using Chef and Vagrant
+* Migrate existing team to devops culture
+* Introduce and do training on Chef and Vagrant
 * Migrate existing team from Subversion to Git
 * Improve reliability of mission critical systems from 98% uptime to 99.9% uptime
 * Build background video and audio transcoding and processing service using libavcodec, libavformat, and x264 service in C
-* Work closely with upper management to define strategy, collect requirements, manage budget, create and implement pricing models, author project requirements documents and memos of understanding
+* Define strategy, collect requirements, manage budget, create and implement pricing models, and write MOUs for client deals
-* Serve as technical lead in multiple projects spanning the 23 campus system, each with dozens of members
+* Coordinate work across the 23 campus system for several projects
-* Assist in the migration of campus services to Single Sign On via Shibboleth (or, as needed, LDAP)
+* Assist in the migration of campus services to SSO via Shibboleth
 * Chair campus technical committees
 * Present at conferences

-**Lead Developer at BSS Computing, San Francisco State University**<br>
+**Lead Full-stack Engineer at BSS Computing, San Francisco State University**<br>
 2003 - 2009

 BSS Computing at San Francisco State University was a small computing skunkworks unit.
 Originally founded to provide desktop and lab hardware support, I was brought in to add a software development function.
-Under my technical leadership, the unit researched and developed novel academic technology software and earned money for the university by taking on client work for other universities and research groups.
+Under my technical leadership, the unit researched and developed novel academic technology software (e.g., [DIVA](https://diva.sfsu.edu/)) and earned money for the university by taking on client work for other universities and research groups.
+I also performed UI/UX design functions.

-* Develop and maintain software in PHP, Java, Python, and JavaScript
-* Lead team consisting of five staff
-* Founding engineer for the [DIVA](https://diva.sfsu.edu/) digital collections archive project
-* Assist in founding a development team with a startup-like culture
-* Hire and train engineering and graphic design staff
-* Perform graphic, logo, and web design
-* Conduct client meetings, requirements analysis
-* Present at conferences

 **Computer Science Teaching Assistant at San Francisco State University**<br>
 2003 - 2004